farisznafis/bangkit-financify/ML/README.md

 ## About The Model :
   - Developed with Bidirectional Long Short-Term Memory (LSTM) architecture, our model predicts inflation trends.
 Exported as .h5, it's deployed via Flask for user-friendly, real-time predictions.
-  - This version of the model is the local version.
-This model uses a local database (not including credential keys).
-This repository also includes the development models that we have built.

 ## ML team responsibilities :
   - Collect and prepare a dataset.